dsusco/wok-army-builder/README.md

 # Wrath of Kings Army Builder

-An AngularJS SPA army builder for CoolMiniOrNot's Wrath of Kings.
+An AngularJS SPA army builder for CoolMiniOrNot's Wrath of Kings: http://wok-army-builder.appspot.com

 ---